 II.
 Introduction

 Global warming and climate change pose one of the greatest threats to human civilization today.
 Global warming refers to the rise in average temperature of Earth’s climate.
-This phenomenon has caused an imbalance in the earth’s climate equilibrium over the 20th and 21st centuries through the accelerated influx of anthropogenic greenhouse gases (GHG) in the atmosphere.
+This phenomenon has caused an imbalance in the Earth’s climate equilibrium over the 20th and 21st centuries through the accelerated influx of anthropogenic greenhouse gases (GHG) in the atmosphere.
 GHGs absorb and emit radiation and accordingly warm the atmosphere enough allowing for complex life to exist on the surface.
 The increased industrialization and urbanization of the world over the past several decades has exponentially accelerated the abundance of GHGs, such as carbon dioxide (CO2) and methane (CH4) (Gurney et al. 2012).
 As a result, Earth’s average temperature was projected to increase by about 5 °C by 2100, if policies to slow down emissions of CO2 and CH4 are not efficiently acted upon.

 Cities around the world produce roughly 70% of anthropogenic GHG emissions (Kort et al. 2012).
 As city and megacity populations are expected to double in the next few decades, the increasing concentration of greenhouse gases will only intensify within the next coming decades.
 The term megacity describes a metropolitan area that contains a population in excess of ten million people.
 As of 2015, there are 27 megacities in the world.
 Los Angeles, California, with a population well over 18 million, is the 16th largest megacity in the world and second to New York City in the United States.
 The Los Angeles megacity dominates 43% of the state’s greenhouse gas (GHG) emissions while only covering 4% of the state’s land area (Wong et al. 2014).
-This stark difference in land area versus emission generation is extremely indicative of the negative anthropogenic effect megacities have on the earth’s atmosphere.
+This stark difference in land area versus emission generation is extremely indicative of the negative anthropogenic effect megacities have on the Earth’s atmosphere.
 As the effects of global warming disrupt the economy and cause food and water shortages, the pressure on local and state governments will undoubtedly increase.
-Therefore, enacting appropriate legislation and policies, based on accurate and verified research, that can curb the rate of GHG emissions to lessen the impact of global warming is the first step in addressing this issue.
+Therefore, enacting appropriate legislation and policies, based on accurate and verified research that can curb the rate of GHG emissions to lessen the impact of global warming is the first step in addressing this issue.
 By 2020, California’s Global Warming Solutions Act of 2006 mandates that GHG emissions reduce to 1990 levels.
 This can only be possible through a systematic understanding of GHG emission sources in the Los Angeles megacity.
 We determined spatiotemporal trends to inform the specifics of GHG point sources in the region which can ultimately inform policy makers on how to accurately reduce GHG emissions.

-The Los Angeles Health and Air Quality team’s research will primarily focus on the Los Angeles Basin.
-Specifically, this research will analyze CH4 emissions in the South Coast Air Basin (SoCAB) for 2011/2012.
+The Los Angeles Health and Air Quality team’s research primarily focused on the Los Angeles Basin.
+Specifically, this research analyzed CH4 emissions in the South Coast Air Basin (SoCAB) for 2011/2012.
 SoCAB extends 6600 square miles over portions of Los Angeles County, Orange County, Riverside County, and San Bernardino County which encompass the Los Angeles megacity in Southern California.
-CH4 is one of the primary GHGs in earth’s atmosphere and its radiative effect is about 72 times stronger than CO2.
+CH4 is one of the primary GHGs in Earth’s atmosphere and its radiative effect is about 72 times stronger than CO2.
 The contribution of CH4 direct radiative effect to climate change and global warming doubles that of past estimates (Shindell et al. 2005).
 In order to effectively reduce CH4 point source emissions, CH4 needs to be accurately quantified and spatially analyzed.